 Retiring in Panama is an exciting and rewarding experience for many expats.
-With its warm weather, beautiful scenery, and friendly people, Panama continues to be a popular destination for retirees around the world.
-If you’re considering retiring in Panama, we’d like to share a few things to expect as a new arrival.
+With its warm weather, beautiful scenery, and friendly people, Panama continues to be a popular destination for retirees from around the world.
+If you’re considering retiring in Panama, here are a few things you can expect as a newcomer.

 Cultural Differences to Navigate

 Retiring in Panama involves adjusting to cultural differences, just like moving to any new country does.
 Indigenous, Spanish, and Afro-Caribbean influences all coexist in Panama’s culture.
 Respecting regional traditions and customs is crucial, as is spending time getting to know the people.
 Many retirees mention the following differences with their home country:

 These are important values in Panama, and expats may find themselves becoming part of a close-knit community.
 This sense of togetherness and support may differ from the individualistic values found in some Western cultures.

 Panamanian cuisine is a mix of local influences.
 Expats may encounter new flavors and dishes that they’re not familiar with.
 It’s important to keep an open mind and try new things – although burgers and pizza are common in most towns.

 The majority of Panamanians are Catholic, and religion plays an important role in many aspects of life, which in general is still conservative in Panama.
 Expats may encounter religious customs and traditions that differ from their own.

 Panamanians have a more relaxed approach to time than some Western cultures.
 Punctuality is not always a priority, and meetings and events may start later than scheduled, much later.
 Expats may need to adjust to a more laid-back approach to time management.

 Panama’s official language is Spanish, but English is also widely spoken.
 English is especially common in business, as well as among Panamanians who work in tourism.